Does perfectionism rule your life?

-Perfectionists often catastrophise situations or future outcomes.
-For example
+Perfectionists often catastrophise.
+This applies both to present situations and future outcomes.
+For example:

-- “it is absolutely catastrophic if I make a mistake or let someone down.
+- “it is absolutely catastrophic if I make a mistake.
+Or if I let someone down.
 It means I am a failure as a human being”

 - “everyone I meet must approve of me and what I do.
-If they don’t it means I am worthless and they will reject me.”
+If they don’t it means I am worthless.
+They will reject me.”

 What can you do about perfectionism?

-The overall aim is to allow your ideals to guide your life instead of rigidly ruling your life.
+The overall aim is for your ideals to guide your life.
+In contrast to ideals rigidly ruling your life.